lavanyamanne2/Mycoursestatus/Readme.txt

 Mycoursestatus block

-mycoursestatus is a student block for inclusive course completion report.
-You can add this plugin at system & course level: system = displays attempted courses. course = displays attempted modules of a course.
+Mycoursestatus is a course completion report block, developed for student and editing teacher (from v3.9).
+You can add the block plugin at site/global and course context level.

 https://moodle.org/plugins/block_mycoursestatus